barbazul/1kfa/mod_guide_gm.md

  * Players interact with cards and tokens more than sheets of paper, which gives a certain tactile pleasure and feels familiar to board game players
- * Play your favourite universe - use the setting of your favourite swords-and-magic universe from pop culture, 1kFA will support it!
+ * Play your favorite universe - use the setting of your favorite swords-and-magic universe from pop culture, 1kFA will support it!
  * The "surprise moment" happens for all players simultaneously - at the moment a card is flipped, the boldly printed result is immediately visible